Medical School: Texas Christian University and University of North Texas Health Science Center School of Medicine

 I used the following benefits during my premed journey:

-I became familiar with the Fee Assistance Program, while conducting some research on the AAMC Website.
-Fortunately, I came across the program prior to registering for the MCAT exam which was a big help as it allowed me to benefit from the reduced registration cost.
-Access to the MSAR was critical in establishing which medical schools I would apply to.
+I became familiar with the Fee Assistance Program, while conducting some research on the AAMC website.
+Fortunately, I came across the program prior to registering for the MCAT exam, which was a big help as it allowed me to benefit from the reduced registration cost.
+Access to the MSAR guide was critical in establishing which medical schools I would apply to.
 Without knowing the school’s statistics, such as mean GPA, acceptance information, required coursework, and MCAT data, I would have been lost in navigating through all the different schools.
-The MSAR assisted me in crafting a list of schools that aligned with my values, matched my own statistics, and offered the opportunities I was seeking.
+The MSAR guide assisted me in crafting a list of schools that aligned with my values, matched my own statistics, and offered the opportunities I was seeking.

-Although, I found several of the program’s benefits to be incredibly useful, the waiver for all AMCAS fees, including the subsequent waiver of secondary application fees, was by far the most beneficial part of the Fee Assistance Program.
+Although I found several of the program’s benefits to be incredibly useful, the waiver for all AMCAS fees, including the subsequent waiver of secondary application fees, was by far the most beneficial part of the Fee Assistance Program.
 These fees present a significant barrier on the path to becoming a physician, especially if one seeks to apply to a variety of schools.
 While at first, I chose to set aside this worry to focus on my application, I eventually had to face the reality that I did not have the funds necessary to submit my application.
 This program gave me a foundation and opened up the doors for me to pursue my dream of becoming a physician by applying to 20 medical schools as a first-time applicant.

 Advice to future applicants

 My biggest piece of advice for future applicants is to plan ahead!
 Be sure to apply to the Fee Assistance Program before you begin studying for the MCAT exam, so you can take advantage of the official preparation products and discounted registration fee.
-Also, be mindful of the timeframe for using program benefits, as they expire on December 31st of the calendar year following the year you were awarded (i.e. if you were awarded in February 2020, benefits expire on December 31, 2021).
-Additionally, If you do not understand a part of the application, reach out to the AAMC Fee Assistance Program team!
+Also, be mindful of the timeframe for using program benefits, as they expire on December 31st of the calendar year following the year you were awarded (i.e., if you were awarded in February 2020, benefits expire on December 31, 2021).
+Additionally, if you do not understand a part of the application, reach out to the AAMC Fee Assistance Program team!
 They were so helpful at explaining the requirements and guiding me through the process.

 These students’ testimonials were selected because they represent diverse stories.
 The views expressed herein are those of the students and do not necessarily reflect the positions or policies of the AAMC.